Skier Disappears From New York Resort, Is Found In California Six Days Later With No Idea How He Got There

 On February 7, 49-year-old Constantinos “Danny” Filippidis vanished without a trace from Whiteface Mountain in New York.
 At the time of his disappearance, the Toronto firefighter had been participating in an annual ski trip with co-workers.
 As WCAX 3 reports, Filippidis was reported missing when he didn’t rejoin his party at the end of the day; authorities were particularly concerned for the skier’s well-being when his personal belongings (including his ID) were discovered at the ski lodge and his vehicle in the parking lot.

-Over the next six days, multiple departments, including New York State Police, the New York Department of Emergency Management, Department of Homeland Security and U.S. Customs and Border protection (not to mention resort staff and Danny Filippidis’ co-workers), scoured Whiteface Mountain, desperate to rescue the missing skier.
+Over the next six days, multiple departments, including New York State Police, the New York Department of Emergency Management, Department of Homeland Security, and U.S. Customs and Border protection (not to mention resort staff and Danny Filippidis’ co-workers), scoured Whiteface Mountain, desperate to rescue the missing skier.
 As TIME reports, up to 140 individual searchers per day, some of whom were dedicated to combing the snow with their hands, scrambled to find clues to Filippidis’ whereabouts.
 Throughout the search efforts, authorities publicly presumed that the missing skier had not left the area of the Northern New York resort.

 “He had phoned (his wife) and called her by a nickname.
 She quickly recognized the voice and that it was him.
 Then they lost contact and he contacted her again and they kept him on the phone and asked him to call 911 to get him help as soon as possible.”